Oghma-Infinium/Fahluaan/Documentation/FAQ.md

 ### Ancient Hagraven and Drascula are invisible!
 Solution(s)
  1. I will fix this in an update, it's caused by a Madmen patch which did not appropriately forward the race record entry.

+### Awakening Quest does not start!
+Soultion(s)
+ 1. The quest will pop up in your journal when you free Serana from the tomb.
+Currently it does not start prior to this point because of something At Your Own Pace - Dawnguard does.